-Health and Human Services (HHS) is one of six major areas in the Social Sciences Interdisciplinary major.
+Health and Human Services (HHS) is one of five major areas in the Social Sciences Interdisciplinary major.
 It studies the systems delivering human services to individuals and communities in need, the problems affecting those individuals and communities, and the professions and professionals providing services.
-Within SSC/Health and Human Services students focus their upper level coursework in a specific concentration: early childhood studies (HHS/ECH), community mental health (HHS/CMH), or social gerontology (HHS/GER).

 For more information on the community mental health or social gerontology concentration areas of the SSC/Health and Human Services majors please see their individual pages.